 “A New Nature”

 The Good News is this, that “God so loved the world that HE gave His only begotten Son, that whosoever…” God initiated; God was moved toward His creation by the simplicity of a Love that loves because it IS Love.
 We look for reasons why, we try to understand the sense of it all.
 We look for value within our own heart and find none.
 Love is its only reason.
-Love is the beginning, the journey and the end of man’s relation to GOD.
-In all of this HIS design is to replicate His nature within us.
-For nature determines relationship.
+Love is the beginning, the journey, and the end of man’s relation to GOD.
+In all of this, HIS design is to replicate His nature within us.
+For nature determines relationships.
 Without the new birth from the old Adam into the NEW, there can be no relationship with God.
-Jesus said “you must be born again”.
+Jesus said, “you must be born again”.
 Nature is the result of BIRTH not teaching.
-We think by knowledge we have access to God, but without the new nature HE knows us not.
-The reason we are the offspring of God is because in Christ we have been born anew.
+We think by knowledge we have access to God, but without the new nature, HE knows us not.
+The reason we are the offspring of God is that in Christ we have been born anew.

 Nature is the Foundation of Relationship

 Adam beheld all of creation.
 He named them and understood with great wisdom their creation and design.

 “Out of the ground, the Lord God formed every beast of the field and every bird of the air and brought them to Adam to see what he would call them.
 And whatever Adam called each living creature, that was its name”